18:20

 Let's just take a breather.

-Let's just take a pause.
+Let's just take that pause.

 We'll come back to it and we'll resolve it.